All Blogs

 Lastly, surveyors assess your facility's infection control measures.

 They observe your staff members if they follow strict protocols that minimize the spread of illness.
-This usually involves wearing personal protective equipment (PPE), disposing of wastes in the proper area, and following appropriate hand hygiene practices.
+This usually involves wearing personal protective equipment (PPE), disposing of waste in the proper area, and following appropriate hand hygiene practices.

 Common Deficiencies Found in State Surveys for Nursing Facilities

 After reviewing the key areas of focus, it’s important to understand where many nursing homes struggle during inspections.
-The following deficiencies usually appear on the survey report:

 • Inadequate staffing levels: Having insufficient staff can result in delayed or incomplete care for residents.
 This leads to potential health and safety issues.

 • Incomplete or inaccurate medical records: Poor documentation can result in improper treatment, missed medications, or legal concerns.
-You must present detailed, up-to-date records to surveyors.

 • Lapses in medication management: Errors in administering or documenting medications can lead to serious health complications for residents.